Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: The first two upper bounds on

-In this section, we define the two upper bounds on~$\optimum$ that are analyzed and compared in this article.
-For completeness, we also include a proof of validity for each upper bound, following the derivations from the original works in which they were defined.
+In this section, we define the first two upper bounds on~$\optimum$ that are analyzed and compared in this article.
+For completeness, we also include a proof of validity for each of the two upper bounds, following the derivations from the original works in which they were defined.

 To this end, we first introduce the necessary notation.
-Let $I \subseteq V$ be a subset of pairwise disconnected vertices, called an \emph{independent set}.
+Let $I \subseteq V$ be a subset of pairwise non-adjacent vertices, called an \emph{independent set}.
 Let $\mathscr{I}$ denote the collection of all independent sets of the graph.
-In addition, let

-be a partition of the vertex set $V$ into $k$ disjoint, non-empty independent sets.
+In addition, let $\mathscr{C} \subseteq \mathscr{I}$ be a partition of the vertex set $V$ into disjoint, non-empty independent sets.
 We call such a partition a \textit{coloring} of the vertices of the graph.
-We interpret the data of a coloring as an assignment of colors (labeled by natural numbers) to the vertices such that any pair of connected vertices receives a different color.
+We interpret the data of a coloring as an assignment of colors to the vertices such that any pair of connected vertices receives a different color.